2-hill/videoseries/README.md

 # videoseries for customer facing teams

-# Browse the files and click the download button to get the video
+# Browse the files and click "view raw" to get the video

 ## Incident Management (Available)